teresa-baulans/git-practice/README.md

 # Edit This

+Teresa:

+I like to read, eat and walk
+I like animals, I prefer the mountains to the beach, and I love a sunny day

-The most recent person to merge into main is Jon Leslie
+ most recent person to merge into main is Jon Leslie

 * His favourite sport is ice hockey.
 * He is from the United States.